Miniature American Shepherd

 Official measurements, coat, and temperament

-- Coat: Double coat of medium length, straight to wavy, weather-resistant.
+- Coat: The coat is of medium length and texture, ranging from straight to wavy, and is weather-resistant.

 Breed Trivia